TiarkRompf/lms-clean/doc/main/scala/lms/core/traversal.md

    variables as "λ".
 This needs to be fixed in a Convergence Loop (unfortunately).

 ### Node Frequency Estimation
 Consider we have a node of heavy computation in a block.
-Suppose we have determined that the node has no dependency on the inputs of the block, should we schedule it inside or outside the block?
+Suppose we have determined that the node has no dependency on the inputs of the block.
+Should we schedule it inside or outside the block?
 The answer is that we should consider how often the node will be executed.
-If the block is a function body, then it can potentially be called multiple times, so it would be beneficial to schedule it in the outer scope.
+If the block is a function body, then it can be called multiple times, so it would be beneficial to schedule it in the outer scope.
 If the block is a conditional block, then schedule the node outside means that the node would always be executed regardless of the condition.
 So we should schedule it inside the block in this case.
-Therefore, we can assign a number represents relatively how often a node is executed, and only schedule the nodes that have a large enough frequency.
-This is the intuition od frequency estimation.
+Therefore, we can assign a number representing relatively how often a node is executed, and only schedule the nodes that have a large enough frequency.
+This is the intuition of frequency estimation.

 The `symsFreq` function in `Traverser` achieves this: Given a lambda node containing a block, we assign the hard dependencies of the effect summary of the block to a large enough number 100, representing that the body of a function is executed often.
-For a conditional node, we assign the results of both if and else block to 0.5, assuming each branch ia taken with equal probability.
+For a conditional node, we assign the results of both if and else block to 0.5, assuming each branch is taken with equal probability.
 For a loop block, we assign the results of the conditional and body block to 100, assuming the loop is iterated many times.
 For a switch node, we treat it similar to the conditional node by assigning each branch to 0.5.
 Lastly, all other nodes are assigned 1.0.

 ### Traversal Abstract Class